-To emphasize the importance of great customer experience in the digital world, WalkerInfo published research showing that by the end of 2020, the customer experience as a factor will surpass price and product as the key brand differentiator.
+To emphasize the importance of a great customer experience in the digital world, WalkerInfo published research showing that by the end of 2020, the customer experience as a factor will surpass the price and product as the key brand differentiator.

 The goal without a plan is just a dream, right?
 In this article, we are going to talk about:

-- specific customer support goals you should set to achieve customer delight
+- Specific customer support goals you should set to achieve amazing customer experience

 - Customer support goal examples